Skalonzy/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Task 7 - Write a function that encodes a string into 1337.
 Task 8 - Write a function that encodes a string using rot13.
 Task 9 - Write a function that prints an integer.
 Task 10 - A dream doesn't become reality through magic; it takes sweat, determination and hard work.
+Task 11 - Write a function that adds two numbers.